Goodpasture syndrome: Diagnosis

-The diagnosis of GPS is often difficult, as numerous other diseases can cause the various manifestations of the condition and the condition itself is rare.
+The diagnosis of GPS is often difficult, as numerous other diseases can cause the various manifestations of the condition, and the condition itself is rare.
 The most accurate means of achieving the diagnosis is testing the affected tissues by means of a biopsy, especially the kidney, as it is the best-studied organ for obtaining a sample for the presence of anti-GBM antibodies.
-On top of the anti-GBM antibodies implicated in the disease, about one in three of those affected also has cytoplasmic antineutrophilic antibodies in their bloodstream, which often predates the anti-GBM antibodies by about a few months or even years.
+On top of the anti-GBM antibodies implicated in the disease, about one in three of those affected also has cytoplasmic antineutrophilic antibodies in their bloodstream, which often precedes the anti-GBM antibodies by a few months or even years.
 The later the disease is diagnosed, the worse the outcome is for the affected person.

-In addition, if there is substantial suspicion of the disease, serologic testing for ELISA assay is usually done by looking for alpha3 NC1 domain area of collagen IV in order to avoid false positives.
+In addition, if there is substantial suspicion of the disease, serologic testing for the ELISA assay is usually done by looking for the alpha3 NC1 domain area of collagen IV to avoid false positives.

 Treatment

-The major mainstay of treatment for GPS is plasmapheresis, a procedure in which the affected person's blood is sent through a centrifuge and the various components separated based on weight.
+The mainstay of treatment for GPS is plasmapheresis, a procedure in which the affected person's blood is sent through a centrifuge and the various components are separated based on weight.
 The plasma contains the anti-GBM antibodies that attack the affected person's lungs and kidneys, and is filtered out.
 The other parts of the blood (the red blood cells, white blood cells, and platelets) are recycled and intravenously reinfused.
-Most individuals affected by the disease also need to be treated with immunosuppressant drugs, especially cyclophosphamide, prednisone, and rituximab, to prevent the formation of new anti-GBM antibodies so as to prevent further damage to the kidneys and lungs.
+Most individuals affected by the disease also need to be treated with immunosuppressant drugs, especially cyclophosphamide, prednisone, and rituximab, to prevent the formation of new anti-GBM antibodies to prevent further damage to the kidneys and lungs.
 Other, less toxic immunosuppressants such as azathioprine may be used to maintain remission.

 Prognosis

-With treatment, the five-year survival rate is >80% and fewer than 30% of affected individuals require long-term dialysis.
-A study performed in Australia and New Zealand demonstrated that in patients requiring renal replacement therapy (including dialysis) the median survival time is 5.93 years.
+With treatment, the five-year survival rate is >80%, and fewer than 30% of affected individuals require long-term dialysis.
+A study performed in Australia and New Zealand demonstrated that in patients requiring renal replacement therapy (including dialysis), the median survival time is 5.93 years.
 Without treatment, virtually every affected person will die from either advanced kidney failure or lung hemorrhages.